 That you have to learn all this so that finally, one day, years from now, it will magically tie up together and “you can play guitar”?

-I know exactly how this feels because I’ve been caught in such a trap for years, until I realized, that every time I practice something, there should be a specific purpose as to why I’m practicing it.
+I know exactly how this feels because I’ve been caught in such a trap for years, until I realized, that every time I practice something, there should be a specific purpose as to why I’m spending time practicing it.